marwakhan-sa/Air-Quality-Index-Predictor-Pakistan-/README.md

 ## 🎯 What It Does
 Enter pollutant levels (CO, Ozone, NO2, PM2.5) and the app instantly predicts the air quality category from Good to Hazardous along with a health recommendation.
+CategoryMeaning:
+🌿 Good: Air is safe for everyone
+🌤 Moderate: Acceptable for most people
-CategoryMeaning🌿 GoodAir is safe for everyone🌤 ModerateAcceptable for most people⚠️ Unhealthy for Sensitive GroupsChildren & elderly should take care😷 UnhealthyEveryone may experience health effects🚨 Very UnhealthyAvoid outdoor activity☠️ HazardousEmergency conditions — stay indoors
+⚠️ Unhealthy for Sensitive Groups: Children & elderly should take care 😷 Unhealthy: Everyone may experience health effects
+🚨 Very Unhealthy: Avoid outdoor activity
+☠️ Hazardous: Emergency conditions, stay indoors

 ## 📊 Dataset